Corey4005/SCANAnalysis/README.md

 # ESIExtractProject
-Creating some code to extract ESI index values from a directory of rasters.
+.yml file is all of my dependencies for the venv.
+.py is the file you can use to extract 1 week ESI data.